Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

 The right panels in Fig.~\ref{fig:Swave_BE_10_LAM2_200_poles} plot the sizes of the pole residues ($W_\beta$ in Eq.~\eqref{eq:emulated_amp_eigen_decomp}) against the absolute values of the eigenvalues.
-We see that incredibly close to the branch point (threshold), there could be poles with tiny residues when $N_b$ becomes too large, such as in the $N_b =23$ case.
+One can see that incredibly close to the branch point (threshold), there could be poles with tiny residues when $N_b$ becomes too large, such as in the $N_b =23$ case with over-sampled trainings.
 They could be the so-called Froissart doublets (or spurious poles, see Sec.~8.1 in Ref.~\cite{Trefethen2023review}), whose contributions are negligible unless $E$ gets exceptionally close to the threshold (much smaller than $10^{-10}$ MeV here).
-If we know the thresholds from subsystem mass computations, we can separate and eliminate these spurious poles in Eq.~\eqref{eq:emulated_amp_eigen_decomp}.
-Or, we could apply the so-called greedy algorithm~\cite{sarkar2021selflearning, Quarteroni:218966} to efficiently sample the training points in the parameter space and stop at a $N_b$ that is enough for spanning the solution subspace.
+If the thresholds are inferred from subsystem mass computations, one can separate and eliminate these spurious poles in Eq.~\eqref{eq:emulated_amp_eigen_decomp}.
+Or, as mentioned in Sec.~\ref{sec:numerical_details}, I could apply the so-called greedy algorithm~\cite{sarkar2021selflearning, Quarteroni:218966} to eliminate redundancy, offering an effective regularization.
 For now, $N_b =3$ is under-spanning the subspace, while $N_b =23$ is over.
 Therefore, the effective dimension of the subspaces for both emulators is between $3$ and $23$.

-Each inset plots the absolute values of the eigenenergies on a logarithmic scale, with the bound state marked in black $+$.
-The distribution of the DC states is quasi-even on the log scale, with a gradual tapering towards both the threshold and the infinity, which is already visible in the left panels with linear scales.
-This distribution is similar to the tapered exponential clustering of poles in the (near)-optimal rational approximations discussed in Sec.~\ref{subsec:optimarational}.
-We thus identify the first similarity suggesting a close connection between CEE's dimension reduction efficiency and the optimality of the rational approximation.
+Each inset plots the absolute values of the eigenenergies on a logarithmic scale, with the bound state marked in black $+$ (the number of symbols gives $\Neff$).
+The distribution of the DC states in terms of the distance between poles and the branch point is quasi-even on the log scale, with a gradual tapering (i.e., density reduction) towards both the threshold and the infinity, which is already visible in the left panels with linear scales.
+This distribution is similar to the tapered exponential clustering of poles in the (near-)optimal rational approximations discussed in Sec.~\ref{subsec:optimarational}.
+I thus identify the first similarity suggesting a close connection between CEE's dimension reduction efficiency and the optimality of the rational approximation.